freqtrade/freqtrade/docs/developer.md

         self._pairlist_pos = pairlist_pos
 ```

 !!!
-Note
+Tip
-    You'll need to register your pairlist in `constants.py` under the variable `AVAILABLE_PAIRLISTS` - otherwise it will not be selectable.
+    Don't forget to register your pairlist in `constants.py` under the variable `AVAILABLE_PAIRLISTS` - otherwise it will not be selectable.

 Now, let's step through the methods which require actions: